 - a.
 The item is not from Wagga Wagga but comes from another town, city or region. - b.
-The item lacks local significance ie there is an absence of supporting information to enable proper identification or relevance to the collection.
+The item lacks local significance ie there is an absence of supporting information to enable proper identification or relevance to the collection. - c.

-- c.
 The item is in a poor physical condition ie irrevocably damaged or deteriorated beyond repair. - d.
 The item falls outside the scope of the Museum's collection management policy. - e.
 The item is duplicated in the collection and of a lesser quality. - f.
 The item is not original ie a replica, copy or fake. - g.
+The item is identified as a significant work health and safety risk - h.
 The item is subject to a substantiated claim by Indigenous people for the restitution of sacred material.